-5.3 Preclinical safety data
+5.3 Preclinical safety Data:

-Preclinical data, based on repeated dose toxicity and genotoxicity, have not revealed any risks for humans.
-No long term carcinogenicity studies have been carried out.

-No teratogenic effects have been reported in animals; only lower foetal body weight has been observed in animals having received doses 25 times higher than the maximum recommended dose in man.
-Fertility and reproductive performance were unaffected after gliclazide administration in animals studies.
+Preclinical data reveal no special hazards for humans based on conventional studies of repeated dose toxicity and genotoxicity.
+Long term carcinogenicity studies have not been done.
+No teratogenic changes have been shown in animal studies, but lower foetal body weight was observed in animals receiving doses 9.4 fold higher than the maximum recommended dose in humans.
+Fertility and reproductive performance were unaffected after Gliclazide administration in animal studies.